Nafir: Europe

 Añafil was the name of a trumpet in Spanish from the 13th to the 15th century, which was considered "trompeta de los moros" (trumpet of the Moores) because of its origin.
-The ballad La pérdida de Alhama, which has survived in several versions from the 16th century, is about the conquest of the Muslim city of Alhama by the Catholic Monarchs in 1482, told like a lament from the perspective of the Muslim Emir of Granada.
-This event marks the beginning of the last military actions against al-Andalus during the Reconquista that ended in 1492 with the capture of the city of Granada.
+The ballad La pérdida de Alhama, which has survived in several 16th-century versions, is about the conquest of the Muslim city of Alhama by the Catholic Monarchs in 1482, told as a lament from the perspective of the Muslim Emir of Granada.
+This event marks the beginning of the final military actions against al-Andalus during the Reconquista, which ended in 1492 with the capture of Granada.
 In the ballad, when the Emir reaches the conquered city, he sounds his silver-made ceremonial trumpets (añafiles).
-The mentioned expensive metal from which the trumpets are made is said to refer to the luxurious life of the Muslim rulers in al-Andalus and to identify the trumpets as royal instruments.
+The mentioned expensive metal used to make the trumpets is said to allude to the luxurious life of the Muslim rulers in al-Andalus and to identify the trumpets as royal instruments.
 Silver añafiles are also a symbol of the luxurious life of the Muslims in other poems about the Spanish reconquest of Granada (genre: romances fronterizos).
 A ballad entitled La Conquista de Antequera states: "añafiles, trompetas de plata fina" ("Trumpets of Fine Silver").

-Some military musical instruments, including trumpets, mentioned by common Latin names, were taken by Crusaders to the Middle East, where they encountered the military bands there.
+Some military musical instruments, including trumpets, known by common Latin names, were taken by Crusaders to the Middle East, where they encountered local military bands.
 The eyewitness Fulcher of Chartres was impressed when he reported how the Egyptians jumped ashore from their ships in 1123 with loud shouts and the blowing of brass trumpets (aereae tubae).
 In 1250, the Christian army attempted the Sixth Crusade under the leadership of the French King Louis IX to conquer Egypt.
 As the Christians from the Mamluks were successfully repulsed, the Sultan's military band played a major part in the victory.
-At that time it consisted of 20 trumpets, 4 cone oboes, 40 kettle drums and 4 cylinder drums.
+At that time, it consisted of 20 trumpets, 4 conical oboes, 40 kettle drums, and 4 cylinder drums.

 Cloisters Apocalypse circa 1330 A.D., an angel sounds an añafil (the 2nd trumpet) and fire rains on the sea.